Join the millions of drivers who have compared local prices to book.

-Quick and easy: Simply enter the vehicle registration number of your Proton and your post code, compare prices, choose a local garage and book your Electric Power Steering Repairs.
+No upfront registration required, simply enter the vehicle registration number of your Proton and postcode, compare prices, choose a local garage and book your Electric Power Steering Repairs.

 Electric Power Steering, or “EPS” as it is also known, is a mechanism that helps you to steer your car.
 In most vehicles, the EPS relies on a electric motor to aid in turning the wheels.
 If you've ever driven a car with no Power Steering at all you will have certainly noticed the difference it makes.